 The Role of the Governor

-The role of a governor is not:
+The role of the governors and the governing body is not:

 Who are our Governors?